patrick21081995/VISKOSITAS/README.md

 0.4.0 (November 7th, 2021)

 - use of 20 lines, instead of 30 lines of the previous version, inducing greater performance and reducing execution time;
-- time execution ("Time excution(s)"), at the bottom of the application, can now be copied and pasted to check the speed of VISKOSITAS.
+- time execution ("Time execution (s)"), at the bottom of the application, can now be copied and pasted to check the speed of VISKOSITAS.
 - addition of 1 more example, in Steelmaking, in a slag SiO₂-CaO-MgO-Al₂O₃.
 - in the Help menu, the options are introduced: - "Base File (.csv)", where a file can be downloaded to be used as a basis for VISKOSITAS calculations.
 The .csv file has 20 different data of Yang et al. paper (SEE References below); - "Errors and Exceptions", introducing errors and exceptions in the programming and GUI of VISKOSITAS.